The Ultimate Charleston Bachelorette Party Guide : Planning the Perfect Charleston Bachelorette

 Where to stay in Charleston for a bachelorette party

 If you’re a smaller group looking for a hotel in downtown Charleston that’s good for a bachelorette party, I absolutely love the chic rooftop pool at Hotel Bennett.
-But if you’re a bigger group, I’d recommend staying in a house on the beach with all your girls, and cab into downtown for one or more of the nights, I’d rent a villa in Isle of Palms (like this one, or this one) or Sullivans Island (I loooove this one, or one like this one,or this one).
+But if you’re a bigger group, I’d recommend staying in a house on the beach with all your girls, and cab into downtown for one or more of the nights, I’d rent a villa in Isle of Palms (like this one, or this one) or Sullivans Island (I loooove this one,or this one).

 Both Isle of Palm’s and Sullivan’s have some really beautiful bachelorette party vacation homes with private pools just steps from the beach.
 Here are a couple awesome ones below.

 This gorgeous remodeled historical house has 6 bedrooms, a private balcony, terrace and outdoor dining table that would be perfect for a group of girls.